charliecalvert/SampleFinal/Mapping/README.md

 Mapping Final
 =============

-Put a node server and a Cordova project in here.
+The node server and Cordova project are found here.

+Please also see the README.md file found in the MapServer directory.